-- Less than 1% - A "beneficial owner" of a security is determined in accordance with Rule 13d-3 under the Exchange Act and generally means any person who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise, has or shares: - voting power, which includes the power to vote, or to direct the voting of, such security; and/or - investment power, which includes the power to dispose, or to direct the disposition of, such security.
+Less than 1%

+A "beneficial owner" of a security is determined in accordance with Rule 13d-3 under the Exchange Act and generally means any person (1) who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise, has or shares:

+- voting power, which includes the power to vote, or to direct the voting of, such security; and/or - investment power, which includes the power to dispose, or to direct the disposition of, such security.

 Unless otherwise indicated, each person named in the table above has sole voting and investment power, or shares voting and investment power with his or her spouse (as applicable), with respect to all shares of stock listed as owned by that person.
-Shares issuable upon the exercise of options exercisable on July 31, 2020 or within 60 days thereafter are considered outstanding and to be beneficially owned by the person holding such options for the purpose of computing such person's beneficial ownership percentage but are not deemed outstanding for the purposes of computing the beneficial ownership percentage of any other person.
+Shares issuable upon the power with ins or net spouse (as apparent), with respect to an state of store as states as states of the presence of the prese

-- 2 Represents shares of common stock beneficially owned as of December 31, 2019, based on a Schedule 13G filed on February 5, 2020, by Blackrock, Inc. In such filing, Blackrock, Inc. lists its address as 55 East 52nd Street, New York, NY 10055. - 3 Represents shares of common stock beneficially owned as of December 31, 2019, based on a Schedule 13G filed on February 14, 2020, by Gilder, Gagnon, Howe & Co.
-In such filing, Gilder, Gagnon, Howe & Co. lists its address as 475 10th Avenue, New York, New York 10018. - 4 Represents shares of common stock beneficially owned as of December 31, 2019 based on a Schedule 13G filed on February 11, 2020 by The Vanguard Group, Inc. In such filing, The Vanguard Group, Inc. lists its address as 100 Vanguard Blvd., Malvern, PA 19355. - 5 Includes 24,089 shares of common stock held by Mr. Norris directly and 563,568 shares of common stock held by Norris Trust Ltd 6/18/02. - 6 Mr. King will resign from our Board effective immediately following the Annual Meeting.
+- Represents shares of common stock beneficially owned as of December 31, 2019, based on a Schedule 13G filed on February 14, 2020, by (3) Gilder, Gagnon, Howe & Co.
+In such filing, Gilder, Gagnon, Howe & Co. lists its address as 475 10th Avenue, New York, New York 10018. - Represents shares of common stock beneficially owned as of December 31, 2019 based on a Schedule 13G filed on February 11, 2020 by (4)The Vanguard Group, Inc. In such filing, The Vanguard Group, Inc. lists its address as 100 Vanguard Blvd., Malvern, PA 19355 - Includes shares of common stock held by Mr. Norris directly and shares of common stock held by Norris Trust Ltd 6/18/02.
+(5) Mr. King will resign from our Board effective immediately following the Annual Meeting.
+(6)